Maven VCTs lead £3 million investment in Motokiki

 Maven and the Development Bank of Wales have confirmed a £3 million equity investment in Motokiki, Britain’s first truly independent vehicle tyre comparison website.
 The transaction, which includes an investment of £1.5 million by each funder, will support Motokiki’s drive to develop new strategic partners, and fund sales and marketing initiatives to raise awareness of the brand and grow its customer base.

-The global tyre aftercare market is large and forecast to rise to $128.2 billion by 2020, with tyres sold online, the fastest growing component, expected to account for 20% of all sales in 2020, up from 13% in 2016 as they continue to take market share from local garages.
+The global tyre aftercare market is large and forecast to rise to $128.2 billion by 2020, with tyres sold online being the fastest growing component and expected to account for 20% of all sales in 2020, up from 13% in 2016, as they continue to take market share from local garages.
 In the UK alone the market is estimated to be worth £3 billion.

 “Motokiki is a novel and disruptive price comparison business, which is meeting the needs of motorists and filling a clear gap in the market.
 The highly experienced management team, founded by respected leaders in both the price comparison sector and tyre data supply industries; coupled with Motokiki’s first mover advantage, puts the business on a very strong footing from the outset.

-Maven’s funding comes at an opportune time where online tyre retail is relatively new and still in its infancy.
-With a highly experienced senior team, a proven track record in the price comparison sector and a genuinely unique solution Motokiki is perfectly placed to supply a clear market demand.”
+Maven’s funding comes at an opportune time where online tyre retail is still in its infancy.
+With a highly experienced senior team, a proven track record in the price comparison sector and a genuinely unique solution, Motokiki is perfectly placed to supply a clear market demand.”

 Melanie Goward, Investment Director at Maven